Why St. Andrew’s?

 UPHOLDS THE DIGNITY OF EVERY PERSON

 We promise at baptism to “seek and serve Christ in all persons.”
 (Book of Common Prayer, p.
 305) We believe every human being is created in the image of God, and is therefore of equal dignity in his eyes.
-(Genesis 1:27) As such, we affirm the full participation of women and our LGBT brothers and sisters in the life of the church, including in sacraments such as baptism, Holy Communion, and marriage.
-The Episcopal Church first ordained female priests over 40 years ago.
+(Genesis 1:27) As such, we affirm the full participation of women and our LGBTQ+ brothers and sisters in the life of the church, including in sacraments such as baptism, Holy Communion, and marriage.
+The Episcopal Church first ordained female priests over 50 years ago.
 At St. Andrew’s we were blessed by the ministry of Rev. Margaret Fisher, who served as our Rector from 2011 to 2017.
 Today, we are fortunate to count Bishop Gretchen Rehberg as our region’s spiritual leader.

 CARES FOR CREATION